Diomedes: The Palladium

 After Paris' death, Helenus left the city but was captured by Odysseus.
 The Achaeans somehow managed to persuade the seer/warrior to reveal the weakness of Troy.
-The Achaeans learnt from Helenus, that Troy would not fall, while the Palladium, image or statue of Athena, remained within Troy's walls.
+The Achaeans learnt from Helenus, that Troy would not fall as long as the Palladium (an image or statue of Athena) remained within Troy's walls.
 The difficult task of stealing this sacred statue again fell upon the shoulders of Odysseus and Diomedes.

-Odysseus, some say, went by night to Troy, and leaving Diomedes waiting, disguised himself and entered the city as a beggar.
+Odysseus, some say, went by night to Troy; leaving Diomedes waiting, he entered the city disguised as a beggar.
 There he was recognized by Helen, who told him where the Palladium was.
 Diomedes then climbed the wall of Troy and entered the city.
 Together, the two friends killed several guards and one or more priests of Athena's temple and stole the Palladium "with their bloodstained hands".
 Diomedes is generally regarded as the person who physically removed the Palladium and carried it away to the ships.
-There are several statues and many ancient drawings of him with the Palladium.

 According to the Little Iliad, on the way to the ships, Odysseus plotted to kill Diomedes and claim the Palladium (or perhaps the credit for gaining it) for himself.
 He raised his sword to stab Diomedes in the back.
 Diomedes was alerted to the danger by glimpsing the gleam of the sword in the moonlight.
 He turned round, seized the sword of Odysseus, tied his hands, and drove him along in front, beating his back with the flat of his sword.
-Because Odysseus was essential for the destruction of Troy, Diomedes refrained from punishing him.
-From this action was said to have arisen the Greek proverbial expression “Diomedes’ necessity", applied to those who act contrary to their inclination for the greater good.
-The expression 'Diomedeian Compulsion' also originated from this.
-(The incident was commemorated in 1842 by the French sculptor Pierre-Jules Cavelier in a muscle-bound plaster statue).
+Because Odysseus was essential for the destruction of Troy, Diomedes refrained from killing him.
+From this action arose the Greek proverbial expression "Diomedes' necessity", applied to those who act contrary to their inclination for the greater good.
+(This scene was depicted in an 1842 sculpture in plaster by the French sculptor Pierre-Jules Cavelier.)

 Diomedes took the Palladium with him when he left Troy.
-According to some, he brought it to Argos where it remained until Ergiaeus, one of his descendants, took it away with the assistance of the Laconian Leagrus, who conveyed it to Sparta.
-Others say that he brought it to Italy.
-Some say that Diomedes was robbed of the palladium by Demophon in Attica, where he landed one night on his return from Troy, without knowing where he was.
+According to Plutarch, he brought it to Argos, where it remained until Ergiaeus, one of his descendants, took it away to Sparta with the assistance of the Laconian Leagrus.
+Others say that Diomedes brought it to Italy.
+Pausanias says that Diomedes was robbed of the palladium by Demophon in Attica, where he landed one night on his return from Troy, without knowing where he was.
 According to another tradition, the Palladium failed to bring Diomedes any luck due to the unrighteous way he obtained it.
-He was informed by an oracle, that he should be exposed to unceasing sufferings unless he restored the sacred image to the Trojans.
-Therefore, he gave it back to his enemy, Aeneas.
+He was informed by an oracle that he should be exposed to unceasing sufferings unless he restored the sacred image to the Trojans.
+Therefore he restored it to his enemy Aeneas.

-Stealing the Palladium after killing the priests was viewed as the greatest transgression committed by Diomedes and Odysseus by Trojans.
-Odysseus used this sentiment to his advantage when he invented the Trojan Horse stratagem.